jeffknupp/sandman/docs/using_sandman.rst

 from `flask.ext.admin.contrib.sqla.ModelView`.
 The Flask-Admin's documentation should be consulted for the full list of attributes that can be configured.

-Below, we create a model and, additionally, tell ``sandman`` that we want the tables primary key to be displayed in the admin interface (by default, a table's primary keys aren't shown)::
+Below, we create a model and, additionally, tell ``sandman`` that we want the table's primary key to be displayed in the admin interface (by default, a table's primary keys aren't shown)::